 Financial Infidelity is Very Common

-Take a look at the people that are around you on a regular basis.
+Take a look at the people you encounter on a regular basis.
 The church lady on the front pew with the pursed lips and the pointy glasses she’s been wearing since ’65?
 Yeah, she’s probably done it at some point.

 Your brother Bob who is honest to a fault?
 Probably so.

 What about your mother?
 Yes, your sainted mother.
-She would never lie to her spouse about money would she?
+She would never lie to your dear father about money would she?

 Say it ain’t so.

-Sometimes it’s because as a couple you have no financial plan, thus you’re not in any kind of agreement when it comes to money.
+Sometimes it’s because as a couple you have no financial plan.
+You don't have an agreement when it comes to money.
 Or maybe the offending party has a lack of control (spending problem, addiction, etc.) in their life that they are ashamed to admit to.